anushkaasatav/Unsaid-App/README.md

 # Unsaid App

-Unsaid is an anonymous social media platform where users can share their thoughts freely without revealing their identity.
-The main idea behind this project is to give people a space to express what they feel without any fear or judgment.
+Unsaid is an anonymous social media platform where users can share their thoughts without revealing their identity.
+The aim of this project is to provide a simple space where people can express themselves freely.

 ## Features

-* User can create anonymous posts
+* Users can create anonymous posts
 * Users can view posts shared by others
-* Comment functionality on posts
+* Users can comment on posts
-* Simple and clean UI
+* Simple and easy to use interface
-* Backend APIs using Spring Boot

 ## Tech Stack